VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

 #align(
   center,
-  emph(
-    [Here is how you cite bibliography entries: @knuth74 or #cite(<knuth92>).]
+  emph([Here is how you cite bibliography entries: @knuth74 or chained @knuth92@lamport94.]), )
-  )
-)

-As of now, there is no support to multiple citations.
 As it would have been in #LaTeX, the bibliography is automatically generated.